bitsadmin/nmappy/README.md

 ```

 ### TopPorts
-_Utility to obtain the top X ports from the nmap-services file_
+_Utility to obtain the top X ports from the nmap-services file._

 This is for example useful when you want to use Cobalt Strike to run a portscan on the top 10 TCP ports.